Feng Tang: Poems

-Short Stories
+Short stories

-Feng Tang's best-known collection of short stories include "Of All The Balls 天下卵" and "So Insane 搜神記".
-"Of All The Balls" published in 2012 and changed the title as "安陽" when re-published in 2017.
-The book includes eight short stories, dealing with the materials from history, fairy tale, and reality.
+Feng Tang's best-known collections of short stories include "Of All The Balls 天下卵" and "So Insane 搜神記".
+"Of All The Balls" published in 2012 and retitled "安陽" when re-published in 2017.
+The book includes eight short stories, drawing from history, fairy tales, and reality.
 In 2020, the book was translated by Lavinia Benedetti and published in Italian.
 "Of All The Balls", "So Insane" and "Oneness" have been formed as a new trilogy named "supernatural trilogy".

 "So Insane" assembles eight short stories: " In Your Twenties", "On Masturbation is One Type of Sport", "Perfect Enlightenment", "The Duck Man", "Fifty One Spotlights", "The Clitoris Yoga Master", "The Twilight Chef", and "All Kinds of Plants in This World are Beautiful".
 In November 2015, Feng Tang hosted a TV show "Sou Shen Ji" and interviewed 13 distinctive figures in China from different industries.
 In 2017, "So Insane" was published based on the show.
-The book just like a supernatural story collection, but characters in this book are real people, troubled by their own emotions or facing some kinds of dilemma in life, their "insanity" or superpower described in the book, comes from their bodies and sensual instincts.
+The book resembles a collection of supernatural stories, but the characters are real people, troubled by their own emotions or facing various dilemmas in life.
+Their "insanity" or superpowers, as described in the book, stem from their bodies and sensual instincts.
 Feng Tang believes the sensual instinct of a human being has unlimited potentials, which will never be replaced by artificial intelligence.